Tele-everything and the advances of technologies such as renewable energies open a myriad of alternatives for transportation.

 The expected growth in numbers of aircraft will require much improved safety statistics due to the fact that most of the additional aircraft operations will take place over populated or developed areas, not over wastelands or water as with scheduled airlines.

 In order to achieve better safety records, aircraft need to be autonomous.
 Additional safety improvement arenas include inspections, vehicle health management, crashproofing, recovery approaches, obviation of single points of failure and redundancy, zero-defect manufacturing, and flow control.
+Not only that but safety may also include employees’ safety, for people who are involved in designing and manufacturing the aircraft, along with customer safety for users traveling in those planes.
+The aviation industry may use electrical labels, danger signs, and warning signs to ensure the safety of everyone.

-All of these are best addressed during design.
+A few of these are best addressed during design.
 Safety needs to be an independent variable, even in designs, where cost is a prime issue.
 Nearly everything in the entire aviation system is now executed by electrons, which, unfortunately, are extremely vulnerable to electromagnetic pulse (EMP), jamming, co-opting, and cyber-attacks.

 Going autonomous and shifting to all-electric aircraft compounds the vulnerabilities to where the threats require serious consideration with regard to electron degradation.